agileactors/academy-node-workshop/README.md

 1. Provide the **checkEnv** implementation which checks if the .env file exists in the root folder (synchronous).
 2. Provide the **readEnv** implementation which reads the contents of .env if exists (synchronous).
 3. Provide the **createEnv** implementation which creates the .env file (synchronous).
+4. Check if a directory with name ``logs``exists at the root directory of the app.

 Open the ***init.js*** file placed in the root folder of the app to start writing your code.
 To start the application and test your code issue the following command in a terminal: